If you have some very specific problem, you can always try to

 with MySQL and are using a source distribution, the first

-thing you should do is to configure MySQL for debugging!
-(The
+thing you should do is to configure MySQL for debugging.
+If

-that you have found a bug, please use the instructions at
+you believe that you have found a bug, please use the

 In the Windows MySQL distribution,